Training for Lean Gains

 Step 5: Fuel Up

 Our final step to training success could also be the most important factor when it comes to optimizing fat burning when working out: workout nutrition.
 But before fuelling up correctly we must first address one of the main reasons why so many people fail to target stubborn bodyfat in the lead up to, and during, training: simple carbohydrate consumption, either during the pre-workout meal or immediately prior to hitting the iron.
 The big thing to remember here is that consuming the wrong carbs before training (anything containing table sugar, high fructose corn syrup or other ‘simple’ forms, which may include fruit juices, soda of any description, and your typical ‘sports’ drinks) causes a massive spike in blood glucose (blood sugar), which leads to increased secretion of the storage hormone insulin.
-While insulin release is encouraged post-training where it may lead to greater nutrient storage and where fat accumulation is less likely, this otherwise anabolic hormone may, at most other times, discourage fatty acids from leaving the fat cells.18 Which, of course, may lead to supressed fat burning.
-Instead of fuelling up on poor carb choices and suffering the ill effects of poorly-timed blood sugar spiking, incorporate the following three supplements for sustained energy levels, improved training output, and steady fat burning.
+While insulin release is encouraged post-training where it may lead to greater nutrient storage and where fat accumulation is less likely, this otherwise anabolic hormone may, at most other times, discourage fatty acids from leaving the fat cells.

 Training for Lean Gains Supplements